• Skip to primary navigation

 • Train kids to eat slowly in front of a dining table

-• Make your toddler sit down and eat at the same time chewing their food properly.
+• Make your toddler sit down and eat at the same time chewing their food correctly.

-Indigestion is a common ailment that most kids face yet have a harder time dealing with it!
-It’s quite likely that these tips work leaving your child happy and smiling in a flash.
+Most kids face indigestion, a common ailment yet have a more challenging time dealing with it!
+It’s pretty likely that these tips work leaving your child happy and smiling in a flash.

 Important Note: